-Having trouble with iMessage or FaceTime on iOS 7?
-Here's how to fix it!
+Having trouble with iMessage or FaceTime?
+Here's the fix!

-- Turn FaceTime or iMessage off and then back on in Settings.
+How to turn FaceTime or iMessage off and then back on in Settings

 - Launch Settings by tapping the icon on the Home screen

 - Scroll down to Messages or FaceTime

 - Toggle the switch from on (green) to off (white)